 speaker

 Chief Financial Officer

-Sure, Bonnie, happy to do that.
-It's gonna be only a teaser versus what we're gonna see next week, so bear with us and we'll elaborate with much more detail, but I can certainly anticipate a few headlines on what we'll share next week.
-I think what is obvious in our number for 2020 is the fact that beyond the great performance of ICOs, we have also used efficiency on cost as a powerful lever to generate performance.
-That's really showing up very clearly in our numbers.
-So we are delivering in two years instead of three years the overall at least one billion savings.
-And what is good is that we are working on cost efficiency on several levels, and many of them, of course, are related to ICOs, but not exclusively to ICOs for some of them.
-If you look at the gross margin level, it's quite obvious that we are being very successful in generating manufacturing productivity, and that's a great driver for further margin improvement.
-And here we are working globally across the portfolio, I would say, on margin improvement, so it's not just on ICOs, even if probably on ICOs because that's a business that doesn't have the same maturity, we have more runway, if you want, to improve the productivity, and we are certainly extremely good in road in that respect.
+Sure, Bonnie.
+Happy to do that.
+It's going to be only a teaser versus what we're going to see next week.
+So bear with us and we'll elaborate with much more detail.
+But I can certainly anticipate a few headlines on what we'll share next week.
+I think what is obvious in our number for 2020 is the fact that beyond the great performance of ICOS, we have also used efficiency on cost as a powerful lever to generate performance.
+That's really, you know, showing up very clearly in our numbers.
+So we are delivering in two years instead of three years the overall, you know, at least one billion savings.
+And what is good is that we are working on cost efficiency on several levels.
+And many of them, of course, are related to ICOS.
+But, you know, not exclusively to ICOS for some of them.
+If you look at the gross margin level, it's quite obvious that we are being very successful in generating manufacturing productivity.
+And that's a great driver for further margin improvement.
+And here we are working globally across the portfolio, I would say, on margin improvement.
+So it's not just on ICOs, even if probably on ICOs because that's a business that doesn't have the same maturity, we have more runway, if you want, to improve the productivity, and we are certainly making extremely good inroads in that respect.
 But we are also generating manufacturing productivity on CC.
-And then on our SG&A, I think you could identify two driver on cost efficiency.
-One, I would say, is probably something you're gonna find in many companies today, we are working to be a more efficient and agile company, so we work on being more digitized, we work on simplifying the way we work, we automate, we standardize, and that is allowing us not to be cost cutter, but just to take cost to be a better company and deliver overall higher performance.
-And then you have elements that are indeed connected with our commercial performance, and not only to ICOs, but certainly mainly to ICOs.
+And then, on our SG&A, I think you could identify two drivers on cost efficiency.
+One, I would say, is probably something you're going to find in many companies today.
+We are working to be a more efficient and agile company, so we work on being more digitized, we work on simplifying the way we work, We automate, we standardize, and that is allowing us not to be cost-cutter, but just to take, you know, cost to be a better company and deliver overall higher performance.
+And then you have elements that are indeed, you know, connected with our commercial performance, and not only to high cost, but certainly mainly to high cost.
 And you have two elements.
-One is all the investment that we made in the past, and that is a great platform on ICOs, and I'm not saying that investment is over, we're gonna keep investing, but of course, we have now an investment that we amortize over a fast growing base, and we are not growing the level of investment at the speed of the growth of the ICOs business.
-And then there is this great work that we are doing, thanks to digital and thanks of course to all the learning that we are making on the ICOs business, where we very nicely reduce all the variable per user cost, but I will stop there because we will elaborate on that next week.
+One is all the investment that we made in the past. and that, you know, is a great platform on ICOS.
+And I'm not saying that investment is over.
+We're going to keep investing, but of course, we have now an investment that we amortize over a fast-growing base, and we are not growing the level of investment at the speed of the growth of the ICOS business.
+And then there is this great work that we are doing, thanks to digital and thanks, of course, to all the learning that we are making on the ICOS business, where we very nicely reduce all the variable per user cost.
+But I will stop there because we will elaborate on that next week.

+speaker